lovenew232/Personalized-Carbon-Emission-Calculator/README.md

 # 🌍 Personalized Carbon Emission Calculator

-A Streamlit-based interactive web app that helps users estimate their personal carbon emissions across four major lifestyle categories and provides actionable insights to reduce their footprint.
-This tool also includes a **chatbot powered by Google Gemini** that answers user queries related to sustainability and emissions reduction.
+An interactive web application built using HTML, CSS, and JavaScript that helps users estimate their personal carbon emissions across four key lifestyle categories.
+This tool provides visual insights through a pie chart and suggests practical tips for reducing one's carbon footprint—all running directly in your browser without any server or backend.

 ---
 ## 📁 Folder Structure